 Are you looking for greater sense of clarity and purpose in your life?
 Do you feel a growing sense of urgency about the problems facing our society and our world?
 And do you feel, deep in your bones, that the life and teachings of Jesus shed light on how you might be able to respond to the world’s cry while also living into your purpose?
 If you can answer “yes” to all of these questions, Prophetic Immersion may be a fit for you.

-If you’re not sure if you’re ready…and would rather dip your toe in the waters rather than immersing yourself, our weekend Introduction to Prophetic Imagination retreats may be for you.
+If you’re not sure if you’re ready…and would rather dip your toe in the waters rather than immersing yourself, our weekend Nurturing Prophetic Imagination retreats may be for you.

-Here’s information on the 2017/2018 Prophetic Immersion.
+Here’s information on the 2018/2019 Prophetic Immersion.
 Registration closes on August 1.
 Early Registration ends on May 15.
+Space is limited to 10 participants, but we need at least 6 participants to launch this year’s cohort.

 In the first intensive, we will follow Jesus into the wilderness.
 Camping along the wildly beautiful Lake Superior, we will encounter our own shadow as we learn to both resist the imperial narratives we’ve internalized (the voice of Satan) as well as respond to God’s invitation to enter more deeply into the prophetic vocation (the work of the Spirit).